ParagPatil02/CodeQuotient-Programming_Abstraction/README.md

 # CodeQuotient_Programming-Abstraction
 This is the repo for all Code solution for Code Quotient course of Programming Abstraction.
-Codes are in JAVA &amp; C++
+Codes are in JAVA &amp; C++ (check the extensions of the file to know the language of codes)

 ## Section 1
 [1.
 Reverse a 4 digit number](https://github.com/YuvrajxChopra/CodeQuotient_Programming-Abstraction/blob/main/CodeQuotient%20-%20Programming%20Abstraction/Section-1/reverse4Digit.cpp)